grandseiken/factorio-ultracube/COMPATIBILITY.md

 ### Where to add compatibility code

-Compatibility code can be added in your mod or Ultracube itself.
+Compatibility code can be added in your mod or Ultracube itself (by opening a pull request).

 You can add compatibility code in your mod by checking for the presence of Ultracube and making adjustments.
 This should ideally be done in `data.lua` to be sure the changes have been made in time for Ultracube to see them when it does compatibility checks in its `data-updates.lua`.